Unicontsoft/UcsFiscalPrinters/contrib/UcsFPHub/README.md

 ### REST service protocol description

 All URLs are case-insensitive i.e. `/printers`, `/Printers` and `/PRINTERS` are the same address.
 Printer IDs are case-insensitive too.
-Printers are addressed by `:printer_id` which can either be the serial number as reported by the fiscal device or an alias assigned in the service configuration.
+Each fiscal device is identified by `:printer_id` which can be either its serial number as reported by the fiscal device or an alias assigned in the service configuration.

 See [`PROTOCOL.md`](PROTOCOL.md) in root on the repo for each REST service endpoint description and sample usage.